kadena-community/spirekey/docs/KIP-0030/guides/capability-translations.md

 (coin.TRANSFER "sender" "receiver" 100.0)
 ```

-Which for a non technical user is still not clear what they are signing for.
+For non-technical users this may not be clear enough to understand what they are
+signing for.
 However imagine the same capability with translations:

 > You are approving a transfer of up to 100.0 KDA to "receiver"

-This is a lot more clear for the user to understand what they are signing for.
+This is a lot clearer for the user to understand what they are signing for.
+If
-If the translations provided are not secured, a malicious actor could provide
+the translations provided are not secured, a malicious actor could provide
 translations to mislead the user.
 To prevent this from happening, the wallets
 will verify the integrity of the translations before showing them to the user.
 This means you as a dApp developer need to go through the process of registering
 your translations with the smart contract.
 This guide will walk you through the
-process of registering meta data and translation bundles with your smart contract.
+process of registering meta data and translation bundles with your smart
+contract.

 ## Smart Contract translation bundle registration